sebastien/mktmpl/README.md

 $ make
 ```

-The first run of `make` will pop-up your `$EDITOR` and ask you to fill-in the
+The first run of `make` will pop-up your `$EDITOR` and ask you to fill in the
 main variables for the project.
-If everything worked fine, the original makefile
-will be removed and the templates will be expanded.

-The original template files will be moved to the `.tmpl` directory within your project.
-If
+If successful, the original template files will be moved to the `.tmpl`
-you'd like to re-generate the project, simply `pushd .tmpl ; make revert ; popd` and
+directory within your project.
+If you'd like to re-generate the project, run
+`pushd .tmpl ; make revert ; popd` and then either `make config` to change
-then either `make config` to change configuration options or `make` to rebuild
+configuration options or `make` to rebuild everything using the same configuration.
-everything.

 ## Makefile rules

+The following rules are available up until the moment you `make cleanup`:

 - `make all` ― The default rule that does `make apply` followed by `make cleanup`

-- `make manifest`, `make mf` ― Lists the files that are part of the project template.
+- `make manifest|mf` ― Lists the files that are part of the project template.

-- `make variables`, `make vars` ― Lists the variables defined
+- `make variables|vars` ― Lists the variables defined

-- `make configure`, `make config` ― Creates the `Makefile.conf` (or `$TEMPLATE_CONF`) file and runs
+- `make configure|config` ― Creates the `Makefile.conf` (or `$TEMPLATE_CONF`) file and runs
   `$EDITOR` on it.
 Once the editor quits, the makefile will try to
    apply the configuration to the templates.